Shaving Cream Prints are Good Clean Fun…

 Then adhere the ‘negative’ over another Shaving Cream Print, using Aleene’s Tacky Glue:

-Adhere your die cuts on top of other prints, and add shading / deeper colors using Prima Water Soluble Oil Pastels and a damp paintbrush:
+Adhere your die cuts on top of other prints, and add shading / deeper colors using Water Soluble Oil Pastels and a damp paintbrush:

 Embellish further, using Stickles or any other shiny media!